-For our Shehenshahi Humdins, the 10 Holy Days of Muktad will start on this Saturday August 8th, Asfandaard Mahino and Aastaad Roj to the 5th and the last Vahishtoish Gatha.
+For our Shehenshahi Humdins, the 10 Holy Days of Muktad started on this Sunday August 7th, Asfandaard Mahino and Aastaad Roj to the 5th and the last Vahishtoish Gatha on August 16th Tuesday followed by Navroze on August 17th Wednesday.
 We wish you all a very joyous and meaningful 10 days of Muktad.
+Also Jo Ann and I wish you all Navroze Mubarak, Y. Z. 1386!
+May Dadar Ahura Mazda bestow upon you all a wonderful Happy and Healthy year and many more to come with your families and friends!

-My very good friend, Dr. Ervad Ramiyar Karanjia, Principal of Dadar Athornan Institute, has written a very nice article - Making Muktad More Meaningful - which I have attached for your reading.
+My very good friend, Dr. Ervad Ramiyar Karanjia, Principal of Dadar Athornan Institute, has written a very nice article - Making Muktad More Meaningful - which I have attached for your reading in our previous WZSE #171.
 It gives a very good explanation of why, what and how to perform Muktad.
 Thank you Ramiyar Bhai for your article.

 Many of you have asked me what prayers to pray during these 10 days of Muktad.
-Once again, Ramiyar Bhai in his August 2nd Jame Jamshed, in his very popular series - Ask Me Why? - has given a list of 6 prayers to pray during Muktad.
-I have attached the file - Ramiyar Karanjia Muktad Prayers To Recite.pdf - which contains his article from Jame Jamshed as well as the actual prayers he is talking about from our Kangaji's English Khordeh Avesta with word by word translation.
+Once again, Ramiyar Bhai in his August 2nd 2015 Jame Jamshed, in his very popular series - Ask Me Why? - has given a list of 6 prayers to pray during Muktad.
+I have also attached in our previous WZSE #171, the file - Ramiyar Karanjia Muktad Prayers To Recite.pdf - which contains his article from Jame Jamshed as well as the actual prayers he is talking about from our Kangaji's English Khordeh Avesta with word by word translation.
 It contains various Namaskaar prayers, including Homage Unto Fravartikaan - Muktad No Namaskaar - given verbatim by Ramiyar Bhai as Item 3 in his Jame article.